SonicOriginalSoftware/GamerSaver/README.md

 * Needs Google account to sign in and use app!

 # Status
-* Undergoing rewrite
+* Semi-active development
+* OAuth module getting massive overhaul

 # Current Features
 * List local save games for supported games
+* Theme
+* Allow extensibility with custom games list

+## Long-Term Features
+* Add extensibility (custom games support through user-created text file)
+* Switch to more profesional cloud storage platform if enough warrant it

 # Roadmap
 ## V0.1.0
-* Allow extensibility with custom games list
 * OAuth 2.0 Authorization and login for Google Drive support
 * Create support for loading a picture icon for the logged in user

 ## V0.2.0
 * Check access and permission to write to GamerSaver folder on user Drive account
+* More robust handling of OAuth flow

 ## V0.3.0
 * Implement export and import save features

-## Long-Term Features
-* Add extensibility (custom games support through user-created text file)
-* Theme
-* Switch to more profesional cloud storage platform if enough warrant it

 # Supported Games
 ## Bethesda games